mikemintz/deme/deme_django/docs/architecture.rst

   * The ``item`` field is a pointer to the Item that is subscribed to with this Subscription.
   * The ``deep`` field is a boolean, such that when deep=true and the item is a Collection, all comments on all items in the collection (direct or indirect) will be sent in addition to comments on the collection itself.
   * The ``notify_text`` field is a boolean that signifies that TextComments are included in the subscription.
-  * The ``notify_edit`` field is a boolean that signifies that EditComments, TrashComments, UntrashComments, DestroyComments, AddMemberComments, and RemoveMemberComments are included in the subscription.
+  * The ``notify_edit`` field is a boolean that signifies that EditComments, DeactivateComments, ReactivateComments, DestroyComments, AddMemberComments, and RemoveMemberComments are included in the subscription.

 Collections and related item types